dongheenam/dongheenam.info/content/courses/jpn-maths-1/numbers-and-expressions/inequalities/1-properties.md

 {{% /hbox %}}

-{{% figure src="courses/jpn-maths-1/numbers-and-expressions/ineq-prop1.jpg" alt="Examples of the properties of inequalities 1" caption="Visual examples of the adding and subtracting rules" %}}
+{{% figure class="fullwidth" src="courses/jpn-maths-1/numbers-and-expressions/ineq-prop1.jpg" alt="Examples of the properties of inequalities 1" caption="Visual examples of the adding and subtracting rules" %}}

 Then what about multiplying or dividing?
 First of all, it is obvious that multiplying or dividing by a ***positive*** number preserves the inequality sign:
 `\begin{align*}